 ''' Usage: xcube compute [OPTIONS] SCRIPT [CUBE]...
-Compute a cube variable from other cube variables in CUBEs using a user- provided Python function in SCRIPT.
+Compute a cube from one or more other cubes.
+The command computes a cube variable from other cube variables in CUBEs using a user-provided Python function in SCRIPT.
 The SCRIPT must define a function named "compute": def compute(input_vars: numpy.ndarray, input_params: Mapping[str, Any] = None, dim_coords: Mapping[str, np.ndarray] = None, dim_ranges: Mapping[str, Tuple[int, int]] = None) \ -> numpy.ndarray: Compute new numpy array from inputs output_array = ... return output_array where input_vars are numpy arrays (chunks) in the order given by VARIABLES or given by the variable names returned by an optional "initialize" function that my be defined in SCRIPT too, see below. input_params is a mapping of parameter names to values according to PARAMS or the ones returned by the aforesaid "initialize" function. dim_coords is a mapping from dimension name to coordinate labels for the current chunk to be computed. dim_ranges is a mapping from dimension name to index ranges into coordinate arrays of the cube.
 The SCRIPT may define a function named "initialize": def initialize(input_cubes: Sequence[xr.Dataset], input_var_names: Sequence[str], input_params: Mapping[str, Any]) \ -> Tuple[Sequence[str], Mapping[str, Any]]: Compute new variable names and/or new parameters new_input_var_names = ... new_input_params = ... return new_input_var_names, new_input_params where input_cubes are the respective CUBEs, input_var_names the respective VARIABLES, and input_params are the respective PARAMS.
-The "initialize" function can be used to validate the data cubes, extract the desired variables in desired order and to provide some extra processing parameters passed to the "compute" function. '''
+The "initialize" function can be used to validate the data cubes, extract the desired variables in desired order and to provide some extra processing parameters '''

 '''

-Note that if no input variable names are specified, no variables are

 passed to the "compute" function.

+Note that if no input variable names are specified, no variables are passed

+to the "compute" function.

 The SCRIPT may also define a function named "finalize":

 def finalize(output_cube: xr.Dataset,

 input_params: Mapping[str, Any]) \

 -> Optional[xr.Dataset]:

 Optionally modify output_cube and return it or return None

 return output_cube

-If defined, the "finalize" function will be called before the command
+If defined, the "finalize" function will be called before the command writes

-writes the new cube and then exists.
-The functions may perform a cleaning
+the new cube and then exists.
+The functions may perform a cleaning up or

-up or perform side effects such as write the cube to some sink.
-If the
+perform side effects such as write the cube to some sink.
+If the functions

-functions returns None, the CLI will not write any cube data.
+returns None, the CLI will not write any cube data.

 Options:

 --variables, --vars VARIABLES Comma-separated list of variable names.

 Parameters passed as 'input_params' dict to

 -p, --params PARAMS

 compute() and init() functions in SCRIPT.

 -o, --output OUTPUT

 Output path.
 Defaults to 'out.zarr'

+-f, --format FORMAT

 Output format.

--f, --format FORMAT

 -N, --name NAME

 Output variable's name.

 -D, --dtype DTYPE

 Output variable's data type.

 --help

+Show this message and exit.

 '''